cylc/cylc-admin/docs/proposal-rose-suite-run.md

 - [ ] Replace `rose-suite.conf`.
-  - [ ] Create an alternative jinja2 format and tests for this format.
+  - [ ] Create an alternative jinja2 and/or python format file and tests for
+    these format.
-  - [ ] Create a rose-suite.conf parsing plugin for cylc flow.
+  - [ ] Create a cylc plugin to maintain back compatibility by parsing rose-suite.conf

 ## Functionalities to Consider